East Stroudsburg High School South

-East Stroudsburg Senior High School South is a public high school located at 279 North Courtland Street in East Stroudsburg in Monroe County, Pennsylvania.
+East Stroudsburg High School South is a public high school located at 279 North Courtland Street in East Stroudsburg in Monroe County, Pennsylvania, United States.
 The school's mascot is the cavalier.
 The school is part of the East Stroudsburg Area School District.

 As of the 2022-23 school year, the school had an enrollment of 1,338 students, according to National Center for Education Statistics data.
 The student-to-teacher ratio is 1 teacher to 14.68 students, roughly in line with the state average of 15.1.
 The student body is 62.9% White, 17.6% African American, 17.1% Hispanic or Latino of any race, 2.3% Asian American, and less than 1% Native American.